Where to Run

 Time to drive from Coffs Harbour: 30 minutes

-Description: Starting at Mullaway Beach, head out up the firetrail before crossing Arrawarra Headland Road to enter the small pocket of Garby Nature Reserve.
+Description: Starting at Mullaway Beach, head out up the firetrail before crossing Arrawarra Headland Rd to enter Garby Nature Reserve.

-Western Boundary Trail in Garby Nature Reserve passes through low lying and then tall vegetation making for a pleasant run.
+Western Boundary Trail in Garby Nature Reserve passes through low lying then tall vegetation with lots of yellow-tail black cockatoos.

 This route loops back via Darkum Road, Cabins Beach and around Mullaway Headland.
 Enjoy a lovely swim at the quiet Mullaway Beach.

-This lovely coastal route is great for beginners.
-You could extend this run when at Darkum Road by continuing straight along the bike path to connect to Woolgoolga (see Route #15)
+Extend this run when at Darkum Road by continuing straight along the bike path to connect to Woolgoolga (#15 on this list)

 #20 Settles Road